neelsg/lithium/docs/tour.md

 older specs of the language and for older packages to be incorporated into newer projects.

-## Importing from other packages

-    Li 0

-    import:
-        console
-        math

-    main fn():
-        console.log("Now you have % problems.".in(math.sqrt(7.0)))

-Here we import `console` and `math` from the standard library so that they can be used in this file.
-We could also write:

-    import console
-    import math

-## The main function

-    main fn():
+    main func():

-The `fn` keyword is used to define functions (which are blocks of code that can be executed.
+The `func` keyword is used to define functions (which are blocks of code that can be executed.
 When a program is executed, the first thing that will run is the "main" function.